 How to make Crispy Chickpeas

 Chickpeas are fairly nutritious.
 They provide a variety of vitamins and minerals, and are a good source of fiber and protein.
 Chickpeas are a filling food that may help lower appetites and manage weight.

-Other ways to enjoy chickpeas:
+Ways to enjoy chickpeas:

-Kitchen Tools used for this recipe: (Affiliate Links)
+Kitchen Tools Used: (Affiliate Links)

 xoxo ~Sue

-A plate of crispy chickpeas, with a tablespoon.
+A plate of crispy chickpeas with seasoning.

+How to make Crispy Chickpeas